 How it Works

 Users quickly describe building assemblies through dialogue boxes that request simple information like bay sizes and loads—the software does the rest, calculating a bill of materials and the associated environmental impacts.
 Users have flexibility to add materials as needed.
+Alternatively, users can import their own bill of materials from any CAD program.

 The software is regionally customized—appropriate electricity grids, transportation modes and distances, and product manufacturing technologies are applied depending on the building location.
 Other user inputs such as building service life and type of building also affect the results.